Darklight-Browser/DarklightBrowser/README.md

 # Darklight Browser
-Qt/PySides6 based web browser which uses Startpage as its default search engine.
+Qt/PySides6 based web browser which uses DuckDuckGo as its default search engine.

 # Why not Google?
 Google has had controversies with user data collection and tracking, so DuckDuckGo was set with respect to users who value privacy.